King County executive to name finalists for sheriff by next week

 The county launched a nationwide search last fall for its lead law enforcement officer after Constantine made clear that he would not be extending the term of then-Sheriff Mitzi Johanknecht.

-County voters in 2020 voted to make sheriff an appointed, rather than elected position, for the first time in more than a quarter century.
+County voters in 2020 voted to make sheriff an appointed, rather than elected, position for the first time in more than a quarter century.
 When Johanknecht’s term ended in January, Constantine named her deputy, Patti Cole-Tindall, as interim sheriff.

 Cole-Tindall had been with the Sheriff’s Office for about six years, including the previous year and a half as the office’s No. 2.
 But, when Constantine named her interim sheriff, she said that she would not apply for the permanent position.